Tourist Accommodation Zoning with Phase 1 and 2 Rental Covenants

-The Phase 1 covenant is in place to maximize the occupancy of properties for use by owners and visitors.
-In other words, Phase 1 zoning allows for nightly rental revenue generation.
-In addition, the owner is allowed to use the property for themselves.
-Please note, that it is not as simple as that statement might suggest, as there is a GST implication that should be considered.
-Some, but not all Phase 1 properties have a covenant that requires the condo or townhouse to automatically be in a rental pool when not in use by the owners.
+The Phase 1 rental covenant is in place to maximize the occupancy of properties for use by owners and visitors.
+In other words, Phase 1 allows for nightly rentals.
+In addition, the owner is allowed to use the property for themselves for a limited amount of time.
+The Underused Housing Tax (UHT) now dictates that non-residents must use their property for 28 days to avoid UHT payment.
+For more information read the Non-Resident: Underused Housing Tax page on this site.
+Most, but not all Phase 1 properties allow the owner to choose to self- manage or choose their own rental management company.
+Some properties have a Phase 1 covenant that requires the condo or townhouse to automatically be in a rental pool when not in use by the owners.

 How does Tourist Accommodation fit into the zoning?